fuzihaofzh/BioNER-SynGen/README.md

 1. The inherent randomness when training neural networks.
 2. We run each experiment 10 times with different random seeds to mitigate this randomness and report the average score.

+## Use Your Own Dictionay
+Kindly create a dictionary file that matches the format of "datasets/umls/umlsdi.txt".
+Once done, replace the original file with your newly-created dictionary and execute the "scripts/run_ncbi.sh" script.

 ## Cite
 If you find our research and code beneficial, please consider citing our work: